Generative AI: A Way to Develop a Competency-Based Approach

 This article is published as part of the Fête de la Science (which took place from October 3 to 13, 2025), of which The Conversation France is a partner.
 This year’s edition focuses on the theme “Intelligence(s).”
 Find all the events in your region on the Fetedelascience.fr website.

-Chrysta Pelissier, Associate Professor of Linguistics and Education, University of Montpellier
+Chrysta Pelissier, Associate Professor of Language Sciences and Education Sciences, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.